unitreerobotics/unitree_ros2/README.md

 ```

 ### 3. Compile unitree_go and unitree_api packages
-After compiling cyclone-dds, ROS2 dependencies is required for compilation of the unitree_go and unitree_api packages.
-Therefore, before compiling, it is necessary to source the environment of ROS2.
+ROS2 dependencies are required for compilation of the `unitree_go` and `unitree_api` packages.
+Therefore, before compiling those two packages, please source the ROS2 environment.

 ```bash
 source /opt/ros/foxy/setup.bash # source ROS2 environment
 colcon build # Compile all packages in the workspace
 ```

-## Connect to Unitree robot
+## Connect to the Unitree robot

 ### 1. Network configuration
-Connect Unitree robot and the computer using Ethernet cable.
-Then, use ifconfig to view the network interface that the robot connected.
+Connect the Unitree robot to your computer using an Ethernet cable.
+Then, use `ifconfig` to determine the network interface that the robot used to connect to your computer.
 For example, "enp3s0" in the following figure.
+Note that initially, there will not be an IPv4 address (or entry in the `inet` line), but you will add this next.
 ![image](https://alidocs.oss-cn-zhangjiakou.aliyuncs.com/res/W4j6OJ2awDgbO3p8/img/5d22c143-5dad-4964-81f3-55864906a9f0.png)

-Next, open the network settings, find the network interface that the robot connected.In IPv4 setting, change the IPv4 mode to manual, set the address to 192.168.123.99, and set the mask to 255.255.255.0.
+Open the network settings and select the network interface that the robot connected to.
+In the IPv4 settings, change the IPv4 mode to manual, set the address to 192.168.123.99, and set the mask to 255.255.255.0.
 After completion, click apply and wait for the network to reconnect.
 ![image](https://alidocs.oss-cn-zhangjiakou.aliyuncs.com/res/W4j6OJ2awDgbO3p8/img/721e1660-04dc-42b7-8d6e-14799afe2165.png)

 Open setup.sh file.